FalseG0d/JavaSpringBoot/REDAME.md

 @Autowired : Used to autowire bean on the setter method.

 Autowiring is a feature of Spring Framework that enables one to inject the Object Dependency implicitly.
 It internally uses setters or constructor injection.

+## Annotations

+@Autowired  : Used to inject the Object Dependency implicitly.

+@Data       : Bundles the features of @ToString , @EqualsAndHashCode , @Getter / @Setter and @RequiredArgsConstructor together.

+@Component  : Allows spring to automatically detect out Custom Beans.

+*Autowiring : To implicitly inject the Object Dependency.*

+@Scope      : To indicates the name of a scope to use for instances of the annotated type.

+@Qualifier  : Similar to @Autowired except this will search by Name over Class.
+We can give different names to the Classes by @Component("<name>")